 LS: Be prepared, be professional – got it!

 G.M: Be prepared, be professional and practice.
-You’ll never pass ACCA F5 if you haven’t practiced questions.
+You’ll never pass ACCA Performance Management if you haven’t practiced questions.

 Students should make use of the multiple choice questions that are available through the ACCA.
-There are three sets so far, and a new sample computer based paper will be available from September 2016.
-Familiarize yourself with the questions; you should be all over them!
+Familiarise yourself with the questions; you should be all over them!

-If you don’t familiarize yourself with the Examiner’s Report, you’re throwing away marks.
+If you don’t familiarise yourself with the Examiner’s Report, you’re throwing away marks.

 There’s also an Examiner’s Report published for each exam session that students should read.
 These include some examples of questions that were answered badly in that sitting.
 This gives you a heads-up that those questions will be examined again.
 If you don’t familiarize yourself with it, you’re throwing away marks.